Process Workflow for 3D Printed Patient-Specific Medical Devices

 surface due to decontamination.
 Quality objectives thus involves absence of residues (cleanliness), with precise checking that there are no particles or other organic or inorganic substances on the printed part.
 The cleaned parts is also packaged under strictest conditions and must prevent recontamination of the implant.

-Learn more about the extensive opportunities the Apium M Series offers and strengthen your supply chain with the benefits of Additive Manufacturing.
+Learn more about the extensive opportunities the Apium M220 Series offers and strengthen your medical supply chain with the benefits of Additive Manufacturing.